-It is unlawful for a person to knowingly and willfully make a false representation of a material fact to the administrator in order to receive general assistance or cause someone else to receive general assistance (22 M.R.S. § 4315).
-A person who commits fraud in an effort to receive general assistance benefits may be prosecuted for this offense.
+It is unlawful for a person to make knowingly and willfully a false representation of a material fact to the administrator in order to receive general assistance or cause someone else to receive general assistance (22 M.R.S.A. § 4315).
 False representation shall consist of any individual knowingly and willfully:

-- a) making a false statement to the general assistance administrator, either orally or in writing, in order to obtain assistance to which the applicant or the applicant's household is not entitled; - concealing information from the general assistance administrator in order to obtain assistance to which the applicant or applicant's household is not entitled; or - c) using general assistance benefits for a purpose other than that for which they were intended.
+- a) making a false statement to the general assistance administrator, either orally or in writing, in order to obtain assistance to which the applicant or the applicant's household is not entitled; - b) concealing information from the general assistance administrator in order to obtain assistance to which the applicant or applicant's household is not entitled; or - c) using general assistance benefits for a purpose other than that for which they were intended.